-Credit rating company Equifax has.
+Credit rating company Equifax has revealed today that its databases had been hacked.
 In a statement, the company confessed that hackers managed to get access to some of its internal data in mid-May by exploiting a vulnerable website application.
 They remained on the system until they were discovered on July 29.

 According to Equifax, hackers exploited a U.S. website application vulnerability to gain access to certain files.
 Based on the company’s investigation, the unauthorized access occurred from mid-May through July 2017.
 The company has found no evidence of unauthorized activity on Equifax’s core consumer or commercial credit reporting databases.

 The information accessed primarily includes names, Social Security numbers, birth dates, addresses and, in some instances, driver’s license numbers.
 In addition, credit card numbers for approximately 209,000 U.S. consumers, and certain dispute documents with personal identifying information for approximately 182,000 U.S. consumers, were accessed.

 As part of its investigation of this application vulnerability, Equifax also identified unauthorized access to limited personal information for certain UK and Canadian residents.
 Equifax will work with UK and Canadian regulators to determine appropriate next steps.
 The company has found no evidence that personal information of consumers in any other country has been impacted.

 While the company’s investigation is substantially complete, it remains ongoing and is expected to be completed in the coming weeks.

 Chairman and Chief Executive Officer, Richard F. Smith stated,